· Author: Third Wave Analytics

 • Giving specific users ‘view’ or ‘edit’ access is not easy—or even possible (meaning you need to create more files!)

-• Performing calculations for complicated NGS workflows requires lookups and relationships among several different data elements, across different files mentioned above
+• Performing calculations for complicated workflows requires lookups and relationships among several different data elements across different files

 Maintains Security for Sensitive Data Like PHI